iandennismiller/gh-impact/_pages/answers.md

 Under usage conditions that would not violate GitHub's terms of service, *gh-impact* is probably robust.
 However, this is the Internet.
 On that basis it's naive to presume that all users will adhere to GitHub's terms.

 The authors uncovered multiple accounts that appeared to have inflated *gh-impact* scores on the basis of some strange project usage behavior.
 In one situation we observed, it appears a network of accounts were automatically generating and starring projects - presumably as part of research into git usage itself.
-These accounts have not been removed from the results.
+These accounts have been removed from the results.

 ## Why does this number not match my expectation?